 In the design chapter, paragraph 133 is admirably clear: “Development that is not well designed should be refused, especially where it fails to reflect local design policies and government guidance on design.”
 It goes on to say that “significant weight should be given to [...] outstanding or innovative designs which promote high levels of sustainability”.
 This is all good stuff.

 However, contrast this with paragraph 110, the equivalent paragraph in the sustainable transport chapter.
 “Development should only be prevented or refused on highways grounds if there would be an unacceptable impact on highway safety, or the residual cumulative impacts on the road network would be severe.”

-In essence, local authorities cannot refuse planning applications, even where the development's location means that there will inevitably be significant increases traffic, unless they can prove that the "residual" impacts (even after providing improved public transport etc) would be "severe".
+In essence, local authorities cannot refuse planning applications, even where the development’s location means that there will inevitably be significant increases traffic, unless they can prove that the “residual” impacts (even after providing improved public transport and so on) would be “severe”.
 This is a very high hurdle.

 Councils know that if they try to reject an application due to the extra traffic it would generate, the developer would probably use these words to bring a legal challenge, and would probably win.
 Very few councils have the strength to stand up to car-dependent developments.

 So the growth in car dependence continues.
 And we hurtle on, out of control, into an increasingly urgent climate crisis – not to mention the crises of urban congestion and pollution, physical inactivity, road danger and lack of mobility for children and other non-drivers.